vanishgg/vanish-flooder/tutorial.md

 # step 4
 reset bots token and copy.
-put tokens in tokens.txt in this format:
+put tokens in tokens.txt in this format: (1 new line = new tkn
 ```
 token
 token
 ```
-Run vanish.exe or start.bat (run install.bat first to install everything needed)
+Run main.py or start.bat (run install.bat first to install everything needed) run main.exe if you dont wanna install python